katherine81779/portfolio/README.md

 - Creating an algorithm with multiple functions that helped me find the rating of a used car

 getAPI.py
- -In this file, I used the Car Query API to extract data on a specific model of a car
+- In this file, I used the Car Query API to extract data on a specific model of a car

 General Files: